ERICK-ZABALA/AUTOMATING-A-NETWORK-INVENTORY-WITH-PYTHON/CREATE SPREADSHEET.md

 # IMPROVING US TESTBED FILE

-In this section we are going to improve our code alocated the credentials to begin.
-In this scenario we are working with the same credentials for all devices.
+In this section, we will improve our code by allocating the necessary credentials.
+For the purposes of this scenario, we will be using the same credentials for all devices.

 ```yaml
 testbed: